exponential-idle-guides/exponential-idle-guides/src/view/guide-extensions/glossary.md

 ### Publication / Pub

 Publication/Pub is the act of resetting theories to accumulate higher total multipliers.
 Higher multipliers allow us to reach higher $\rho$ and $\tau$ in the future.
-In England Publication is also a place where people can socialise and drink (joke).
+In England Publication is also a place where people can socialize and drink (joke).

 ### Dot